flodlan/Lab-Wiki/documents/fMRI/7t-essen.md

 `rsync *ahv **progress *e 'ssh *p 1234' meas_MID21_benehi_caipi_localizer.dat benehi@localhost:/project/3018028.04/benehi/test.dat`

 #### Offline Reconstruction
-- In case you want to reconstruction offline (one 10min run ~50GB) you need the reconscripts from Peter Koopmans.
+- In case you want to reconstruction offline (one 10min run ~50GB) you need the reconscripts from Peter Koopmans (see above).
 Write him to get the newest edition.
 - Recon is quite slow (1st Volume much slower than the others)
 - You need to put one reconstructed volume in the same folder so that the script can copy the DICOM header.
 - You have to specify the CAIPI acceleration factors.
 For me it was 4times in plane and 2 in z*plane so: